 As a landlord on Airbnb or a similar short-term rental site, you might enjoy the benefits of tax deductions based on these business activities.
 But of course, there's fine print to consider, as shown in these frequently asked questions.

 I rent my apartment, and my landlord say he doesn't mind if I occasionally let a guest stay there while I'm away.
-I plan to use a service like Airbnb, HomeAway, or FlipKey.
+I plan to use a service like Airbnb or FlipKey.
 Are there tax deductions available to me in this situation?

-Assuming your landlord has approved this arrangement (especially important if your lease prohibits subleases without your landlord's approval), there may be tax benefits to renting out your apartment.
+Assuming your landlord has approved this arrangement (especially important if your lease prohibits subleases without your landlord's approval), there might be tax benefits to renting out your apartment.
 Here's how it works.

 When you sub-lease your apartment, you become a landlord in your own right, and are entitled to deduct the expenses you thus incur as long as they are ordinary, necessary, and reasonable in amount.
 These might include:

 The cost of items used by both your and your guests—such as utilities, Internet access, and cable TV—might be partially deductible.
 The amount you can deduct depends on the amount of time the item is used by your guests.
 For example, if you host guests for 30 nights out of the year, you’ll be able to deduct 8% of the annual cost of your utilities (garbage, electricity, water, gas), cable TV, and Internet service.
 (30 is 8% of 365 days.)